Genusbiz/docs/developers/overview/application scenarios.md

 ## Application Scenarios
-Genus App Platform offers a reliable and flexible platform that enables you to write and run many types of business applications and services.
-These application or apps may be run on your desktop or in your web browser.
-You may build small apps for just a few users, or large, business critical apps for thousands of users.
+Genus App Platform is a reliable and flexible platform that supports development, deployment and execution of applications, services and business solutions without the need for traditional application programming skills.
+The platform is suitable for a variety of application scenarios, ranging from tactical to strategic and stand-alone to integrated.

-Genus App Platform is ideal for the following categories of applications:
+Based on our experience and current customer implementation, we claim that Genus App Platform is ideal for the following categories of applications:
-1. ...
+1. Digital transformation projects
-2. ...
+2. Modernizing existing applications
+3. Customized enterprise applications
+4. Integrated data reporting and data visualization
+5. Innovation projects requiring rapid iterations
+6. Extending COTS or SaaS applications
+We can’t wait to see what you build!